 - Access Teaching and Learning Support & Resources

 - Find your SF State ID: Your SF State ID is a 9-digit number that is assigned to you as soon as your hiring record is entered into the Human Resources Management System.
-If you do not know your SF State ID number, you can look it up online using your SSN & birthday.
+If you do not know your SF State ID number, your college can provide it to you.
+You can also look it up online using your SSN & birthday.

 - Create your SF State Password: Your SF State Password cannot be looked up, since it is created by you to keep your personal information private.
 Use the SF State password service to set or change your SF State password.
 Consult the SF State ID, Password, and login assistance page for more information.